SimonDegraeve/res-react-intl/CONTRIBUTING.md

 |   Contains Github specific files such as actions definitions and issue templates.
 │
 ├── bin/
-|   Source for react-intl-auto-id-ppx's binary.
+|   Source for res-react-intl's binary.
 This links to the library defined in `lib/`.
 │
 ├── lib/
-|   Source for react-intl-auto-id-ppx's library.
-Contains react-intl-auto-id-ppx's core functionnalities.
+|   Source for res-react-intl's library.
+Contains res-react-intl's core functionnalities.
 │
 ├── test/
-|   Unit tests and integration tests for react-intl-auto-id-ppx.
+|   Unit tests and integration tests for res-react-intl.
 │
 ├── dune-project
 |   Dune file used to mark the root of the project and define project-wide parameters.